Herman Perry: Biography

 Perry's body was placed in a coffin and taken to the Army cemetery at Margherita and buried in a grave with a white cross behind a hedge, about one hundred yards from all other soldier's graves.
-His mother received the letter of his death two days later.

-His story was initially covered up by Army leadership, but would soon-after revealed by the same leader of the manhunt in his later years, Lt.
-Col. Earl Owen Cullum.

-His young Naga wife had since gave birth, this was confirmed by a team who were searching for a downed plane in August 1945, who along the way reported encountering a young Naga woman with a curly-haired, dark-skinned infant along with cases of Army rations stored in a basha plastered with the wanted fliers of Perry previously air-dropped by the Army.

-In 1949 the remains of soldiers who died in CBI were repatriated to the U.S. with Perry's remains being sent to the post cemetery at the Schofield Barracks in Hawaii, where he was buried in an area reserved for executed soldiers who had been executed by the Army.
+His mother received a letter two days later telling of his death.
+His story was initially covered up by Army leadership, but was revealed by Cullum in his later years.
+His young Naga wife had given birth, confirmed by a team who were searching for a downed plane in August 1945, who along the way reported encountering a young Naga woman with a curly-haired, dark-skinned infant along with cases of Army rations stored in a basha plastered with the wanted fliers of Perry previously air-dropped by the Army.
+In 1949 the remains of soldiers who died in the China-Burma-India Theater were repatriated to the U.S., with Perry's remains being sent to the post cemetery at Schofield Barracks, Hawaii; he was buried in an area reserved for soldiers who had been executed by the Army.

 In 1990, Cullum would further publicize his first-hand accounts of the chase in his personally-published book, "Manhunt in Burma and Assam: World War II in the China-Burma-India Theater".
-Prior to his death at the 2003 at the age of 89, Cullum received a letter from Perry's half-brother Hank Johnson, and both engaged in a brief correspondence.
+Prior to his death in 2003 at the age of 89, Cullum received a letter from Perry's half-brother Hank Johnson, and both engaged in a brief correspondence.

 In 2007, Edna Wilson, Perry's last surviving sibling, having heard that her late brother was buried in Hawaii, asked the writer Brendan I. Koerner for help to locate and bring him back.
-With her own money, Wilson arranged to have her brother's body dug up and cremated.
-His remains eventually returned to her via mail and buried with his family members at a cemetery in Washington, D.C.
+With her own money, Wilson arranged to have her brother's body disinterred, cremated, and buried alongside his family members at a cemetery in Washington, D.C.

 The Herman Perry story would later be republicized by Koerner in 2008 as Now the Hell Will Start: One Soldier's Flight From the Greatest Manhunt of World War II; George Pelecanos called it "A fascinating, untold story of the Second World War, an incendiary social document, and a thrilling, campfire tale adventure."
 Other major news outlets would later pick up the story as a greater, complex reflection of race relations between African Americans and commanding white officers in the military, especially during the Jim Crow era.